What Is the Heduno Network? (And How It Works)

 - Each creator's site is standalone.
 When a fan clicks a creator's link, they land on that creator's branded site.
 There is no sidebar of competing creators on the same page, no algorithmic recommendation surfacing alternatives mid-content.
 The creator's offerings get the fan's full attention.

 - Discovery happens between sites, not within a feed.
-Cross-promotion is a network-level layer that surfaces creators to relevant fans across creator sites — but the fan is always on a single creator's site at any given moment, not browsing a platform-wide search or feed.
+Cross-promotion is a network-level layer that surfaces creators to relevant fans across creator sites, but the fan is always on a single creator's site at any given moment, not browsing a platform-wide search or feed.

 - The network's interest aligns with the creator's.
 On a platform feed, the platform's job is to keep fans engaged with the platform, which sometimes means recommending creators away from the one a fan came in to see.
 On Heduno, the network's role is to introduce fans to creators they will value; once a fan lands on a creator's site, the creator owns the conversion.

-What creators get from the Heduno network
+What do creators get from the Heduno network?

 The practical benefit for a creator running on Heduno is that discovery does not depend entirely on external traffic-acquisition work.

 - Inbound discovery from network creators in adjacent niches.
 A fan engaging with a creator in a related category may surface to your site through network promotion.
-This is meaningful because OnlyFans and similar platforms have effectively zero internal discovery — every subscriber there comes from external work the creator did themselves.
+This is meaningful because OnlyFans and similar platforms have effectively zero internal discovery, every subscriber there comes from external work the creator did themselves.

 - Discovery without a competitive feed layer.
 On a platform feed, "discoverability" means ranking higher than thousands of other creators in a search or recommendation algorithm.
 On the Heduno network, surfacing happens in context, between standalone sites, without the all-against-all competitive structure.